deanhiller/webpieces/webserver/README.md

 # webpieces

 ONLY THESE BIG ITEMS LEFT
+* composite build should run tests in each module
+* get the webpeices template generators working
+* get the publish working again so we can publish a release
 * Move ClientImp's and server connectors into webpieces
 * XFuture so context issue is solve
 * conversations